-The organisation is composed of more than 200 members, such as the Federal Ministry of Transport and the transport-related Ministries of the Federal States, the Statutory Accident Insurance Institutions, the German Road Safety Volunteer Organisation (Deutsche Verkehrswacht), the automobile clubs, the vehicle manufacturers, the insurance sector, passenger transport operators, the employers’ associations, the trade unions and the churches.
+The organisation is composed of about 200 members, such as the Federal Ministry of Transport and the transport-related Ministries of the Federal States, the Statutory Accident Insurance Institutions, the German Road Safety Volunteer Organisation (Deutsche Verkehrswacht), the automobile clubs, the vehicle manufacturers, the insurance sector, passenger transport operators, the employers’ associations, the trade unions and the churches.
 In addition, a number of national and international organisations have joined DVR.
 Membership fees and other financial contributions received from its members are dedicated to finance the organisation's assignments.

 DVR is steered by its President and three vice-presidents.
 The Board of Directors is composed of 25 elected members and four individuals appointed from among the members.

 The current activities are supported by 6 working committees dealing with adult road users, vehicle engineering, young road users, children and young road users, traffic engineering and traffic medicine.

 The income budget of the organisation comes from different sources.
 It receives a financial contribution from the Federal Government, the German Statutory Accident Insurance (DGUV), membership fees, other financial contributions and extraordinary contributions from other DVR members and other donors.

 In close co-operation with its members, DVR has developed target group programmes, such as ”Kind und Verkehr “ (”Children & Traffic“, dealing with child road safety), ”Sicher mobil“ (for the safety of elderly people), safety training schemes and safety programmes for car drivers, motorcycle riders, truck and bus/coach drivers, dangerous goods drivers, and for cyclists.

 Many thousands of these events and training schemes are implemented every year.